 - Ensuring that risk assessments (if appropriate) are detailed in Cabinet or Scrutiny reports upon which decisions are based. - Reviewing annually both the Council's Risk Management and Insurance Policy Statements and Strategies.

 Corporate:

-Corporate Governance Committee (CGC)
+Corporate Governance Committee (CGC) including Independent Members

 Provides assurance for the Council that risk management is undertaken and effective by: